dig22/js-platform-info/README.md

 # Project Title

-A brief description of what this project does and who it's for.
+A simple library to get platform information like name, useragent and features

 ## Installation